utkucnay/Gladiator-Graveyard/README.md

 - I create AI system and coded.
 - I made sprite effect.
 - Some gameplay future(change color when take hit, parry system, Card system).

+I asked my friends if it was okay for me to post the source code.